 Spending limit: The amount of the card

 The Vanilla Visa and Mastercard prepaid cards work like gift cards.
 No PIN is required and the funds deposited to your card have no expiration date.
-The prepaid amount can vary between Mastercard and Visa: Mastercard offers its version of the prepaid card in amounts of $25, $50, $100, $200 and $20 to $500 and Visa offers its version in amounts of $25, $50, $75, $100, $150, $200, $250 and $20 to $500.
+The prepaid amount can vary between Mastercard and Visa: Mastercard offers its version of the prepaid card in amounts of $25, $50, $60, $100 and $200 and Visa offers its version in amounts of $25, $50, $75, $150 and $250.
+Both are also available in $20 to $500 denominations (variable load).
 Activation fees vary depending on the amount and card provider.
 Vanilla prepaid cards can be acquired at many retailers across Canada, including Walmart, Jean-Coutu, Best Buy, and Petro Canada, Shell and Ultramar gas stations.
 They are activated upon purchase, as soon as you checkout at the cash register.

 The Titanium+ Prepaid Mastercard

 Fees: $9.99 + tax for the purchase, $6.50 per month for the Standard Plan and $12.99 for the Bundle Plan

 The Titanium + Prepaid Mastercard is available at all Money Mart and Insta Chèques locations across the country.
 Once you purchase it for a fee of $9.99 plus tax, you can use the Titanium + card at any location that accepts Mastercard.
 The card offers two plans: the Standard Plan, for $6.50 per month, and the Bundle Plan, for $12.99 per month.
 The latter plan allows you to avoid fees on several transactions, including in-store purchases.
 With the Standard Plan, a fee of $0.50 is charged for each purchase.
 It’s possible to have a balance of up to $15,000 on this card and you can make purchases of up to $7,500 per day.